SpectoIT/specto-faker/readme.md

     key_events: true, //do you want keyEvents to work - braille_support = true will set this to true regardless
     searchable: false, //open faker gets input to search for values - valid only if key_events are initiated
     search_single: true, //if faker is searchable, after filtering, do check if there is only one valid option and if yes, select it
-    search_only_from_start: false, //if faker is searchable, do you want to search only values that start with searched value? - braille_support ignores this options and consideres it set to true
+    search_only_from_start: false, //if faker is searchable, do you want to search only values that start with searched value? - braille_support ignores this option and consideres it set to true
     sortable: false, //do you want on init to be sorted
     sort_ascending: true,